mariusor/brutalinks/doc/INSTALL.md

 We are now using [fedbox](https://github.com/go-ap/fedbox) as an *ActivityPub* backend.
 Follow the project's [install instructions]((https://github.com/go-ap/fedbox/blob/master/doc/INSTALL.md)) to get the instance running.
 We'll assume your instance is https://fedbox.example.com

-After Fed::BOX is running, you need to create the required brutalinks actors:
+After FedBOX is running, you need to create the required brutalinks actors:

 ```sh
 # This creates an OAuth2 account and ActivityPub Application Actor for Brutalinks.